restinya/CMPT291-Project/CarRental_User_Guide.md

 1. Click "Custom Reports" button from the Employee Cars screen
 2. Choose a report from the drop down menu
 2. Click get report

+### Employee Records

+###### Searching for an employee

+1. To the top-right of the interface is a set of fields to search through the database of employees.
+2. Fill in the desired fields and hit search to generate a list of employees.

+###### Editing an employee's records

+1. First, select the employee you would like to edit but clicking on the leftmost column of the employee's row.
+2. This will populate the bottom right fields with the current info of the employee.
+3. Modify the fields and hit edit to change the employee record in the database.

+### Rental Records

+###### Retrieving rental records

+1. On the Rental Reservations screen, you're offered two fields.
+By selecting the customer and employee, you can filter rentals made by those two.
+2. Hit 'Load Rental Reservations' once the fields have been selected to populate the database.
+3. Hit 'Clear Filters' to reset the screen to its neutral state.